mohamadhasansalmaaniyaan72/Exchange/README.md

   <td>
    2.0.0.2
   </td>
   <td>Fix for the issue of displaying small numbers, addition of staking for adding participations that are called in the “Select Voter” section (offline mode).
-To add rewards, you can now use the prize shares that were previously available, UI improvements. </td>
+To add rewards, you can now use the Stock Bonus that were previously available, UI improvements. </td>
   <td>Active</td>
  </tr>
  <tr>